OPT035: Practical Prescribing

 Mae'r cynnwys hwn ar gael yn Saesneg yn unig.

-This module aims to provide eye care practitioners with the knowledge and skills to provide a high standard of practical prescribing.
+This module aims to equip you with the knowledge and skills to provide a high standard of practical prescribing.

-In total there are two contact days which include the teaching day at the end of semester one (which takes place the day after the exam for OPT034), and an examination for OPT035 during semester two (which is held the day before the contact teaching day for the final module OPT036).
+This module concentrates on practical prescribing for glaucoma related eye conditions.
+In total there are two contact days which include the teaching day at the end of Semester 1 (which takes place the day after the exam for OPT034), and an examination for OPT035 during Semester 2 (which is held the day before the contact teaching day for module OPT036).